MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/BlockPermutation.md

 `
 getAllProperties(): IBlockProperty[]
 `

+Returns all available properties associated with this block.

 #### **Returns** [*IBlockProperty*](IBlockProperty.md)[] - Returns the list of all of the properties that the permutation has.